schoeberl/one-way-shared-memory/usecases/README.md

 The `doit` target is for PC-based simulation. `RUNONPATMOS` must not be defined.

-A speciffic use-case is run by supplying the use-case identifier to the respective make target.
+A specific use-case is run by supplying the use-case identifier to the respective make target.
 The following would execute use-case 0 on the PC:

 ```
 make usecase=0 doit